cliffordwilliam/python-2d-game-engine/docs/chore.md

 ## Before prod

-Look for all instances of # REMOVE IN BUILD, then delete all that is not needed for prod.
+Look for all instances of `# REMOVE IN BUILD`, then delete all that is not needed for prod.

 ## Take note

-All names should be snake case no matter what, this makes it so that the data name can be anywhere, in json or in py files.
+All names should be snake case no matter what, this makes it so that the data name can be anywhere, in json or in python files.

 ## Todo